dosu0/Survivio/README.md

 # About

-Survivio is a desktop clone of the popular browser battle royale shooter - surviv.io
+Survivio is a desktop clone of the popular browser battle royale shooter - surviv.io, written in C++

 The project is currently in the stage of early alpha development, so any contribution is welcome.